cschladetsch/Cpp23ConsoleAstar/Readme.md

    ./ida_star
    ```

+## Algorithm Details

+The IDA* algorithm implemented in this project works as follows:

+1. It starts with an initial bound based on the Euclidean distance heuristic from the start to the goal.
+2. It performs a depth-first search, considering both cardinal and diagonal movements.
+3. It prunes branches when f(n) = g(n) + h(n) exceeds the current bound.
+4. Diagonal movements are assigned a cost of √2, while cardinal movements have a cost of 1.
+5. If the goal is not found within the current bound, the bound is increased to the minimum f(n) value that exceeded the previous bound.
+6. The search is repeated with the new bound until a path is found or the problem is proven unsolvable.

+While this implementation aims to find an efficient path, it may not always guarantee the shortest path in all scenarios.
+The effectiveness of the algorithm can vary depending on the specific grid configuration and heuristic accuracy.

+## Visualisation

+The program features a non-scrolling ASCII visualisation of the pathfinding process.
+The grid is updated in place, providing a real-time view of the algorithm's progress.

+- '.' represents open cells
+- '#' represents obstacles
+- 'S' marks the start point
+- 'G' marks the goal point
+- 'C' shows the current position being explored
+- '*' indicates the path found

 ## Customisation

 You can modify the grid size, obstacles, start point, and goal point in the `main.cpp` file.
 After making changes, rebuild the project using the `./r` script or by following the manual build steps.